 Needing to go to the toilet often

-You might find that you need to have your bowels open very often.
-You may also have to go several times before you feel the bowel is empty.
+You might find that you need to open your bowels urgently.
+You might also have to go several times before you feel the bowel is empty.
 Anti diarrhoea medicines can help.
 Doing regular pelvic floor exercises can also help.
 You can practice holding on to your stool to build up the amount the bowel can hold.

 A physiotherapist or community continence adviser can give you advice and information about dealing with diarrhoea or other bowel problems.
 You can get details of your nearest continence clinic or adviser from the Bladder and Bowel Community.
 A continence adviser can also give you pads if you need them.

 'Just can’t wait' card

 You can get a card if you want to go to the toilet more often, or feel that you can’t wait when you do want to go.
-You can show the card to staff in shops or pubs etc. It allows you to use their toilets, without them asking awkward questions.
+You can show the card to staff in shops or restaurants etc. It allows you to use their toilets, without them asking awkward questions.

 You can get the cards from Disability Rights UK or the Bladder and Bowel Community.
 They also have a map of all the public toilets in the UK.
 Disability Rights UK can also give you a key for disabled access toilets so that you don't have to ask for a key when you are out.